conradbeach/dotfiles/mac_setup_manual_steps.md

 ## AstroNvim
 - [ ] Run :checkhealth.

-## Security
+## GPG
 - [ ] Generate a new GPG key.
-(Using GitKraken is the easiest.
-And it handles things like updating your Git profile so GPG signing will work outside of GitKraken.)
+(Follow the GitHub docs: https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key)
-- [ ] Add the new GPG key to your GitHub and GitLab accounts.
-(Use GitKraken to copy it.)
+- [ ] Add the new GPG key to your GitHub account.

+## SSH
+- [ ] Copy your SSH key by running 'pbcopy < ~/.ssh/id_ed25519.pub' and add it to GitHub.

 ## Login Items
 Add these login items (In Settings > Users & Groups > Login Items):